satwikkansal/archives/_posts/2018-01-20-My-Programming-archives.md

 | Distributed Machine Learning using Apache Spark (3 hrs)                           | [Pycon India 2019](https://in.pycon.org/2019/)                                        | [Link](https://www.linkedin.com/posts/satwikkansal_distributed-machine-learning-in-python-using-activity-6568734177905213440-Knr2)                            |

-And yes, please don't forget the giant **[What the f*ck Python!](https://github.com/satwikkansal/wtfpython)**.
+And of course, the giant **[What the f*ck Python!](https://github.com/satwikkansal/wtfpython)**.

-*PS: I create most of the content on Freelance basis.
-You can check out [DevWriters](https://www.devwriters.com) to know more about how that works.*
+*PS: I create most of the content on Freelance basis, which means I don't have any ownership rights.
+These companies may change their content strategies, so the linked content may keep changing.
+You can always find the original content on wayback machine.
+If you'd like to know more about how content creation collaboration works, you can check out [DevWriters](https://www.devwriters.com).*